Professional Reviews

 Can iPhones Be Hacked?
-[Secure Your iOS Device in 2023]
+Secure Your iOS Device in 2024

 But there are still a ton of risks facing iPhone users.
 Downloading malware on a jailbroken device isn’t the only way to get hacked on iOS.
 Even users with fully secured and updated iPhones can fall prey to phishing attacks, unsafe Wi-Fi networks, deceptive configuration profiles, sketchy apps, and more.

-The best way to keep your data safe while using an iPhone is to download a good security app like Norton, which can block phishing sites, flag unsafe Wi-Fi networks, and notify you if your information is leaked to the dark web.
+The best way to keep your data safe on iOS is to download a good security app like Norton, which can block phishing sites, flag unsafe Wi-Fi networks, and notify you if your information is leaked to the dark web.
 There are also many simple things you can do yourself to keep your iPhone, your apps, and your browsing as secure as possible.

 How Is It Possible to Hack an iPhone?